igorfaria/CSSTool/docs/index.md

 #### Method parse()
 **$CSS->parse(*$cssStringInput*)**

-string with CSS to be parsed
+string with CSS to be parsed into a set of rules in an associative array

 ```php
 <?php